snowjaguar625/nextProject/README.md

 ### How to create a new provider

-Follow our docs for [Adding a new Commerce Provider](framework/commerce/new-provider.md).
+We'd recommend to duplicate a provider folder and push your providers SDK.

-If you succeeded building a provider, submit a PR with a valid demo and we'll review it asap.
+If you succeeded building a provider, submit a PR so we can all enjoy it.

 ## Contribute